 All denture patients have experienced it: that day when you realize your denture is loose.
 There are a number of reasons your denture may start to fit poorly.
 Sometimes, uneven or excessive tooth wear causes your denture to tip or rock.
 Certain health conditions can also affect how your denture fits, such as weight loss of more than 7 pounds, sudden or new illness, cancer treatments, and various medications.
 However, there is one factor affecting all denture wearers that you may not have considered – bone loss.

 Ask most patients about their least favourite part of having a denture reline or a new denture made, and chances are they will mention impressions – and the gag reflex they tend to trigger.
+But don’t stress out about impressions – there are ways to manage a strong gag reflex!

 You think you need a new denture made.
 Maybe it’s your first denture, or perhaps you have been wearing a denture for some time and think it’s time for a replacement.
 What’s your first step?
 Schedule a consultation.